hamletc1602/AuthorSite/README.md

 If you see a huge amount of traffic, or are storing a large amoount of data in the site's S3 bucket, you may see some extra charges.
 It's always a good idea to keep an eye on your [current and projected billing](https://console.aws.amazon.com/billing/home).

 ## Demo Sites
+All images and colours can be changed in the Site Admim UI.

 #### Live Sites (We use this same software for all of our author sites)
 - Publisher: https://www.braevitae.com/